Two years ago . . .

 Reading news updates on its data pad would have been pointless.
 By the time military news dispatches made it to the civilian channels, they were hopelessly out of date.
 All it could do was keep its three eyes scanning the horizon, waiting for —

 A bright white flare streaked downward near the horizon.
-It looked fantastically far away, but Grdaedor remembered the maxim its clanmates had sent him before they'd died: If it's close enough to see, it's close enough to kill you.
+It looked fantastically far away, but such distances didn't mean you were safe.
+Grdaedor remembered the maxim its clanmates had relayed back home when they were still in military training: If it's close enough to see, it's close enough to kill you.
 Was this the plasma sheath of a kinetic strike?
 An antimatter bomb?
 One of their fighters making a suicidal swan dive into the planet's surface?
 All these thoughts flashed through its head in the brief instant the flare plunged from the sky, before it truly erupted.
 A shaft of blue-white brilliance, moving faster than any lightning bolt, stabbed straight down into Gorla's crust.
 The eye Grdaedor had been pointing at the sight burned out instantly, and the skin facing it flash-fried in the same fleeting moment.
-Through the pain and shock, the Centaurian realized the true nature of what it was seeing, and went utterly dead inside.
+Through the pain and shock, the Centaurian realized the true nature of what it was seeing — and went utterly dead inside.

 The shock and heat waves reached Grdaedor in a matter of seconds, turning it, and everything else in its path, into so much plasma.
 The clanless Centaurian had been close to ground zero.
 It had been one of the lucky ones.

 The Centaurians on the other side of the planet were another matter.
 It took twelve hours — the better part of Gorla's 17-hour day — for the air and ground shockwaves to reach all the way around the world, fuelled by the nuclear fusion of the silicon and oxygen in Gorla's mantle.
 One by one every city crumbled into so much jumbled rock, and the very air peeled away into space along the wave's relentless shock front.
 But the news, and the sickening images, raced ahead of the destruction.
-A few whom the wave had not yet reached — all too few — managed to fight their way into a landing bus or the odd ascender and blast clear of the planet.
-The rest could only watch the end of the world march steadily toward them before they, too, met the same grisly end.
+Many whom the wave had not yet reached scrambled for whatever landing bus or ascender or even cargo lifter they could find, and clan killed clan for the opportunity to escape.
+A few — all too few — managed to blast clear of the planet.
+The rest could only stand aside from the riots, and watch the end of the world march steadily toward them before they, too, met the same grisly end.

 Unlike UV Ceti IV, Alpha Centauri A III had an iron core.
 When the phased beam of gamma rays reached it, the nuclear fusion it induced absorbed energy rather than releasing it.
 The cascade reaction inside the planet stopped before the beam could reach the other side.
 The planet, as a whole, had been spared from the complete destruction that had befallen UV Ceti IV seventy-six years earlier.
 But it hardly mattered to the tiny creatures that had been crawling around on Alpha Centauri A III's surface.
 They and everything they knew was utterly gone.
 Every clan, every homestead, every bomb shelter, every building, every road, every piece of history, every work of art, every bit of data stored nowhere else in the cosmos — all of it, all of them, were simply erased.